Mui Kee Congee Hong Kong 妹記生滾粥品 – One Of The Best Cantonese Congee, At Mongkok Fa Yuen Street

 I particularly enjoyed the fish belly for its smokiness and freshness, though be careful while eating it because there could be some tiny bones.
 And the sliced beef were cooked just nicely tender and soft.

-[Singapore] Slated to open on 26 March 2018 (Monday), the 50-seat restaurant takes over the space that was previously Caveau Bar.
+[Singapore] The 50-seat restaurant has taken over the space that was previously Caveau Bar.

 Unlike the humble stall in Hong Kong where only congee is served, the Singapore outlet offers a full menu.

 The expanded offerings include the Hong Kong-favourite of Pleated Steam Rice Noodles ($4.50– $5.50), served with an assortment of sweet and savoury accompaniments such as Fried Fritters ($4.50), Sakura Shrimps ($5.50) and Shredded Duck & Preserved Vegetable ($5.50).